Allama Prabhu

 Allamaprabhu used poetry, now part of Vachana Sahitya literature, to criticise rituals and social conventions, to break down social barriers and to emphasize moral values and devotional worship of Shiva.
 It is well accepted that though Basavanna was the inspiration behind the Lingayath movement and earned the honorific "elder brother" (anna) at the "mansion of experience" (Anubhava Mantapa), Allama was the real guru who presided over it.

 According to the scholars K. A. Nilakanta Sastri and Joseph T. Shipley, Vachana literature comprises pithy pieces of poetic prose in easy to understand, yet compelling Kannada language.
 The scholar E. P. Rice characterises Vachana poems as brief parallelistic allusive poems, each ending with one of the popular local names of the god Shiva and preaching the common folk detachment from worldly pleasures and adherence to devotion to the god Shiva (Shiva Bhakti).

 Biography

 The biographical details of Allamaprabhu that can be historically verified are scanty, and much that is known about him is from hagiographic legends.
 Some details of the early life of Allama are available in the writings of noted Hoysala poet Harihara, while other accounts are generally considered legendary.
-Allamaprabhu was born in Shimoga district of Karnataka, India, in the 12th century, to Sujnani and Nirashankara.
+Allamaprabhu was born in Shivamogga district of Karnataka, India, in the 12th century, to Sujnani and Nirashankara.
 He was a contemporary of the other famous Lingayat devotee-poets (sharanas), Basavanna and Akka Mahadevi.
 According to Harihara's biography of Allama, the earliest account of the saint's life, he was a temple drummer in modern Shivamogga district, Karnataka state, India.
 He came from a family of temple performers, was himself an expert at playing a type of drum called maddale, and his father was a dance teacher.